-^{3.3} Amount recognised for FY2022 onwards changed from issuance amount to apportioned value of CIMB's participation in underwriting the issuance ("apportioned" issuance amount") as accredited by Bloomberg's League Tables.
-3.4 Amount recognised for FY2022 onwards changed from financing accepted to financing committed.
+This product is no longer counted towards the Group's RM60 billion Sustainable Finance target for FY2022 onwards.
+Amount recognised for FY2022 onwards changed from financing disbursed to financing committed. - - 3.3 Amount recognised for FY2022 onwards changed from issuance amount to apportioned value of CIMB's participation in underwriting the issuance ("apportioned") issuance amount") as accredited by Bloomberg's League Tables.

-^{3.4} AMOUNT recognised for Pr2022 onwards changed from financing accepted to financing committee.
+3.4 Amount recognised for FY2022 onwards changed from financing accepted to financing committed. - 3.4 Amount recognised for PYZO22 onwards changed from financing accepted to financing committed.
 3.5 This product is indicated for reference but does not count towards the Group's RM60 billion Sustainable Finance target.
 3.6 Total for 2022 excludes deposits and term investment accounts.
 Some green homes and green car/motorcycle financing may also be captured under B40 financing, although the incidence is low.
 Includes sustainability-linked loans accepted by Corporate Banking clients and fees received for advisory.
 Restated from SR2021 following a thorough review and revised definition of GSSIPS eligibility criteria.
 This data was assured by KPMG.
 Read the full Statement of Assurance on pages 174 to 178